2019 Dallas Cowboys season: Week 5: vs. Green Bay Packers

 In a highly anticipated matchup against Aaron Rodgers and the Green Bay Packers in a testament of the Cowboys-Packers rivalry, the Cowboys struggled mightily.
 Looking to defeat the Packers whom they have not beaten at home since 2007, the first drive resulted in an interception, which the Packers returned the interception for 37 yards without scoring.
 The Cowboys recovered from a 28 point deficit, but the Packers would prove excessive to overcome, and for the first time since the Divisional Round from 2018, they would allow 30+ points.
 This loss dropped the Cowboys to 3-2.

 Week 6: at New York Jets

 The Cowboys traveled to Metlife Stadium to take on Sam Darnold, who had just recovered from mono and the Jets in one of their two trips to East Rutherford, New Jersey.
-They looked to defeat the Jets, whom they have not beaten since 2007.
+They looked to defeat the Jets, whom Dallas had not beaten since 2007.

 The Jets would score a 92-yard touchdown in one of the worst defensive plays by the Cowboys.
 The Cowboys attempted to rally, but while attempting a two-point conversion that would tie the game and send it to overtime, the pass was incomplete.
 The loss dropped them to 3-3, and their streak of losing three games against the Jets continued.